tomashhurst/tomashhurst.github.io/resources.md

     </div>
 </div>

 [**ACS and ASI 'High-Dimensional Analysis Roadshow 2020**](https://www.immunology.org.au/Programs/Special-Interest-Groups/Systems-Immunology/acs-asi-homeshow-2020/): To continue the Australasian Cytometry Society (ACS) commitment to promote cytometry education during the COVID-19 pandemic, we have transformed the popular annual Roadshow to a virtual Homeshow, supported by the Australia and New Zealand Society for Immunology (ASI) 'Systems Immonology' Special Interest Group.
 The topic will cover “High Dimensional Data Analysis Strategies”).
-Recordings for all talks (available to ASI/ACS members)

 <br />